 8. Twitter and Facebook Sharing

-Once your Users have completed a ticket purchase, they will be prompted to share the Event on Facebook and Twitter.
-This is an organic way for your community to share Events on social media, which will open your events to a whole new audience.
+Once users have completed a ticket purchase, they will be prompted to share the event on Facebook and Twitter.
+This is an organic way for your community to share content on social media, which will open your events to a whole new audience.

 9. Digital Event Check-In